Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

-# Adding Chai/Mocha Tests to your project
+# Adding Jasmine Chai/Mocha Tests to your project

 ### Projected Time